Performance Comparison of Gate-Based and Adiabatic Quantum Computing for AC Power Flow Problem: Discussion

 \section{Discussion}

-The following observations can be made: \begin{itemize} \item On real quantum hardware, i.e., D-Wave's Advantage\texttrademark\ system (QA), repeated executions may yield different results because of device conditions, such as noise levels, calibration, or qubit coherence, can vary over time.
-In addition, QA is prone to disconnection. for example, we repeatedly encountered the error \textit{“Remote end closed connection without response”} when using \texttt{Advantage2\_system1.5} and \texttt{Advantage\_system6.4} for larger test systems beyond the 4-bus test system. \item For the standard 4-bus test system, we conducted experiments on both \texttt{Advantage2\_system1.5} and \texttt{Advantage\_system6.4}.
-The former proved to be up to $20\%$ faster per iteration and consistently provided more optimal results compared to the latter. \item The choice of a small test system reflects current limitations in gate-based quantum computing (GQC) and the associated computational cost.
-In contrast, adiabatic quantum computing (AQC) approaches can already address larger problem sizes.
-For example, power systems with up to 1354 buses have been solved using Fujitsu's Digital Annealer in our previous work~\cite{kaseb2025aqpf2}. \end{itemize}
+Quantum computing is an emerging field in which both hardware and software are undergoing rapid development.
+Although recent advances in quantum hardware have progressed faster than anticipated only a few years ago, current devices are not yet capable of supporting large-scale and practical applications.
+Nevertheless, without well-suited algorithms and software frameworks, even fully developed quantum processors would have limited practical value.
+Consequently, research on quantum algorithms for application domains where computational performance is critical must progress in parallel with hardware development.
+At present, despite the availability of early quantum hardware, electricity grid operations cannot meaningfully benefit from it because quantum algorithms tailored to power system problems are still in development.
+Motivated by this gap, this paper investigates two major quantum computing paradigms, GQC and AQC, for solving the PF problem.
+Based on the results presented in this work, the following observations can be made: \begin{itemize} \item On real quantum hardware, i.e., QA, repeated executions may yield different results because device conditions, such as noise levels, calibration, or qubit coherence, can vary over time.
+In addition, QA is prone to disconnection.
+For example, we repeatedly encountered the error \textit{“Remote end closed connection without response”} when using \texttt{Advantage2\_system1.5} and \texttt{Advantage\_system6.4} for larger test systems beyond the 4-bus test system. \item For the standard 4-bus test system, we conducted experiments on both \texttt{Advantage2\_system1.5} and \texttt{Advantage} \texttt{\_system6.4}.
+The former proved to be up to $20\%$ faster per iteration and consistently produced better results than the latter. \item The choice of a small test system reflects current limitations in GQC and the associated computational cost.
+In contrast, AQC approaches can already address larger problem sizes.
+For example, power systems with up to 1354 buses have been solved using DA in our previous work~\cite{kaseb2025aqpf2}. \end{itemize}